Classification of Law

 Local Technology Standards

 As a Tiered eSignature Legal Model country, Poland supports the concept of a QES (Qualified Electronic Signature), requiring independent accreditation for those signatures by an approved certification body.
 While QES is only legally required for limited types of transactions, as previously discussed, Poland, as a member of the European Union, follows ETSI (European Telecommunications Standards Institute) standards to define the technical requirements for a QES.
+In addition, pursuant to Article 137 of the Act of 5 September 2016 on Trust and Electronic Identification Services, as of 1 July 2018, the algorithm of the SHA-1 abbreviation function used for QES, AES, or advanced electronic seals should be replaced by the SHA-2 abbreviation function algorithm, unless technical requirements resulting from executive acts issued on the basis of the eIDAS Regulation 910/20141 exclude the possibility of using this abbreviation function.
 In compliance with the EU Directive 1999/93/EC on Electronic Signatures, Poland maintains a publicly accessible list of supervisory bodies for qualified certificated providers together with other countries in the European Union.